igorkamyshev/farfetched/.changeset/nice-parrots-shout.md

 '@farfetched/solid': patch
 ---

-fix(solid): do not use stale data when resolving resource
+Fix bug with stale data returned by `createQueryResource` after re-executing the _Query_